Harness the power of generative AI to enhance the efficiency and quality of data analysis in educational settings.

 Curriculum

-The program will have 7 required classes, and 3 concentration courses, culminating in a capstone, where students will demonstrate their readiness to work in industry and/or produce competitive submissions to demo and short paper categories at top international conferences.
+This program requires a total of 10 CUs: eight of these are core required courses and the remaining two CUs will involve concentration courses.
+It culminates in a capstone, where students demonstrate their readiness to work in industry and/or produce competitive submissions to demo and short paper categories at top international conferences on learning analytics and AI in Education.

 Prepares students for opportunities, challenges, and constraints in real-world usage of learning analytics, including challenges around algorithmic bias.
 Covers key applications in practice and factors accelerating and impeding their usage.